Your current animation is centered around female sexuality. What was it like to research this topic?

 Serena Williams for her unrivaled athleticism, Jane Fonda for her determination and ability to re-invent herself, Tarana Burke for her contribution to womens’ rights, Gina Miller for taking the British government to court over Brexit, and Joan Jett for revolutionizing the way people think of women in the music industry.

-Sarah Beeby is an illustrator and animator living and working in Los Angeles, CA. Bloom is a surreal animation about sexual self discovery and healing, generously supported by The Center for the Study of Gender and Sexuality at California State University Los Angeles, and Rooftop Films Short Film Grant.
+Sarah Beeby is an illustrator and animator living and working in Los Angeles, CA. Gardening is a surreal animation about sexual self discovery and healing, generously supported by The Center for the Study of Gender and Sexuality at California State University Los Angeles, and Rooftop Films Short Film Grant.
 Due for completion 2019.

 You Might Also Like